Towards Markov-State Holography: Appendix A: Effective transition matrix

-For the proof of convergence in Section~(\ref{sec:convg}), we will assume the existence of an observable Markov state.
-For notational convenience, we enumerate microscopic states such that the observable Markov state is $1$.
-Then we will define a transition matrix $\mathbf{\Psi}$ with the observable Markov state set as an absorbing state, and the other elements the same as in $\mathbf{\Omega}$
+For the proof of convergence in Appendix~\hyperref[sec:convg]{B}, we will assume the existence of $q\geqslant 1$ observable Markov state.
+For notational convenience, we enumerate microscopic states such that the first $q$ states are observable.
+Then we will define a transition matrix $\mathbf{\Psi}$ with the observable Markov states set as absorbing states, and the other elements the same as in $\mathbf{\Omega}$